Ex-India president and political fixer Mukherjee dies at 84 | Malay Mail

-NEW DELHI, Aug 31 — Former India president Pranab Mukherjee, a veteran powerbroker once described in leaked US diplomatic cables as “the ultimate Congress Party fixer”, died today at the age of 84, his family said.
+NEW DELHI, Sept 2 — Former India president Pranab Mukherjee, a veteran powerbroker once described in leaked US diplomatic cables as “the ultimate Congress Party fixer,” died Monday at the age of 84, his family said.

 He died of multiple organ failure after being admitted to hospital weeks ago, having also contracted coronavirus.